 - A fine of up to ten thousand dollars ($10,000).12

-If the victim of the animal attack suffers serious bodily injury but is not killed, California Penal Code 399 PC is a “wobbler” offense.
+If the victim of the animal attack suffers serious bodily injury but is not killed, then it becomes a “wobbler” offense.

 A “wobbler” is a crime that may be charged as either a misdemeanor or a felony, as the prosecutor sees fit.13

 If charged as a felony, the potential punishment for failure to control a dangerous dog/animal is as set forth above.

 If charged as a misdemeanor, the potential penalties for failure to control an animal can include:

 - Up to six (6) months in county jail; and/or